A writer, journalist, gamer, and esports betting enthusiast,

 The differences come in how the odds relate to the differing bet types between esports betting and sports betting.
 Just as odds are applied differently between online casinos and sportsbooks, they are as well between sports betting and esports betting.
 You can get to grips with the ins and outs of esports betting in our guide here.
 If you’re already acquainted with sports betting or casino odds then you have a massive head start when it comes to reading esports betting odds.

 As we’ve already alluded to above there are several different ways in which esports betting odds can be displayed.
 Rather than run through them all here, we’ll focus upon the three most popular - fractional, decimal and American.
 Each of the three odds are read very differently, with some being more easy to understand than others.
 Below we’ve provided you with a breakdown of the three odds formats with explanations regarding how to read and understand them.
+Whether you're planning on doing some COD or Hearthstone betting, learning these odds is essential for all your esports bets.

 This is the most traditional odds format that started off with horse racing, and remains the most popular odds format in the UK and Ireland.
 With fractional odds, one side of the fraction represents one team/outcome with the other representing the other.
 In their simplest formats, fractional odds are simple to understand.
 For example, if your backing a team to win at 2/1 with a £10 stake, your returns will be £20, and the probability of the team winning 33.3%.